Behavior¶

 test.qx:7: run <terminated>

 which meets the expectations.
-As shown in this example, the \run
+As shown in this example, the \run command is a

 convinient tool to find errors in regular expression definitions quickly.